 Consumers can be asked to give consent to marketing by ticking a box on an online sales form, for example.
 Sometimes, people do this without realising.
 This means they can continue to receive legitimate sales calls while they’re on the TPS register, even though they still might consider them a nuisance.
 A taskforce has been set up to look at the issue of marketing consent.

 Ofcom has a duty to keep and maintain this ‘opt-out’ register and the TPS does this on its behalf.
 The Information Commissioner’s Office has lead responsibility for taking enforcement action against companies that call people registered with TPS without their prior consent.
+(From 31 December 2016, responsibility for the TPS register transferred to the ICO).

 Ofcom and the ICO commissioned a study to measure how effective the TPS is and whether it reduces the number of live marketing or sales calls received.
 It found that registering with the TPS reduced the average volume of live sales or marketing calls per month by 31%.